ibm-cloud-docs/account/softlayerlink.md

 ## Multi-factor authentication usage in linked accounts
 {: #2fa}

 If you have a linked account, you can use the {{site.data.keyword.Bluemix_notm}} IAM **Settings** page to enable multi-factor authentication (MFA) for your account.
-This is also commonly known as two-factor authentication (2FA), and it adds a layer of security for accessing your account beyond the standard required IBMid and password.
+Multi-factor authentication is also commonly known as two-factor authentication (2FA), and it adds a layer of security for accessing your account beyond the standard required IBMid and password.
 MFA for your account applies to all resources in your linked {{site.data.keyword.Bluemix_notm}} account.
 When it is enabled for your account, it also applies to all users who have been added to your account.

-Other multi-factor authentication methods are not per IBMid.
-It is per account.
+Other multi-factor authentication methods are not per IBMid but rather per account.
 When an IBMid is associated with multiple accounts, and you switch between accounts, you must confirm your identity every time you switch to a different account that requires two-factor authentication.
 This is true even if the prior account and the new account are both configured with the same two-factor authentication mechanism.

 If you previously enabled [2FA in the customer portal](/docs/customer-portal?topic=customer-portal-cp_setup-2fa) for your classic infrastructure resources, and then you enable the {{site.data.keyword.Bluemix_notm}} account MFA setting, the MFA account setting overrides the 2FA that you set up in the customer portal.
-This means you can disable the 2FA that you purchased in the customer portal in favor of the account MFA setting.
+By using this method, you can disable the 2FA that you purchased in the customer portal in favor of the account MFA setting.